Night raid on Narang

-as part of the US covert Omega Program SEAL Team Six members in conjunction with C.I.A. paramilitary officers and Afghan troops trained by the C.I.A. carried out the assault.
+as part of the US covert Omega Program SEAL Team Six members in conjunction with CIA paramilitary officers and Afghan troops trained by the CIA carried out the assault.

 Summary of events

 According to an Afghan investigation at around 1 am American troops with helicopters left Kabul and landed around 2 km away.
 They walked from the helicopters to the houses where they gathered the students from two rooms, into one room, and opened fire.
 Colonel Gross said that U.S. forces were present but did not lead the operation.
 A local elder, Jan Mohammed, said that three boys were killed in one room and five were handcuffed before they were shot.
 "I saw their school books covered in blood," he said.